McDonald Agape Director of DITA

 Thomas A. Langford Distinguished Research Professor of Theology

 Jeremy Begbie is the inaugural Thomas A. Langford Distinguished Research Professor of Theology.
 He teaches systematic theology, and he specializes in the interface between theology and the arts.
 His particular research interests are in the interplay between music and theology.
-Professor Begbie spends one semester each year (currently spring) at Duke Divinity School and the other semester at Cambridge.
-He is also senior member at Wolfson College, Cambridge, and an affiliated lecturer in the faculty of music at the University of Cambridge.
+Professor Begbie spends the spring semester at Duke Divinity School and the fall at Cambridge.
+He is also a senior member at Wolfson College, Cambridge, and an affiliated lecturer in the faculty of music at the University of Cambridge.